Workday/canvas-kit/COMPOUND_COMPONENTS.md

 ## Sub-components

 A sub-component typically follows ARIA roles.
 For the `Tabs` example, these are the `tablist`, `tab`, and `tabpanel` roles.
 A sub-component provides direct access to semantic or key elements of a compound component.
+In the `IconButton` example, the icon is not semantic and might be hidden from screen readers while the `IconButton.Text` content is instead used for a tooltip and as the accessible name while being visibly hidden.

 ## Why Compound Components?